 Make sure you get the Snapchat app from the official app store to prevent Snapchat scams.

-If there is an ad on a website that tells you to click it to join Snapchat or an email that encourages you to download the app, it is most likely a scammer trying to steal your information.
+If there is an ad on a website that tells you to click it to join Snapchat or a phishing email that encourages you to download the app, it is most likely a scammer trying to steal your information.
 Make sure you get the app from your reliable Google Play or Apple App Store so that scammers don’t know your login information.

 Don’t open or click on links in any emails that say something is wrong with your account.